AP VoteCast: Biden edges out Sanders on electability

-That perception of electability is part of what is drawing Democrats to rally around the more moderate Biden, who has emerged as the Democratic primary front-runner thanks to moderate and conservative voters moving quickly in his direction.
+That perception of electability is part of what is drawing Democrats to rally around the more moderate Biden, who has emerged as the party’s front-runner thanks to moderate and conservative voters moving quickly in his direction.

-The presidential race has become increasingly uncertain in recent days as the outbreak of the coronavirus led to a plunge in the stock market and new jitters about the economy.
-Here is a look at voters’ views as they cast their ballots in two of the six primary contests on Tuesday.
+Tuesday’s contests were the first head-to-head matchups between the two men, sharpening the focus on voters views’ of their strengths and weaknesses.
+Here’s a look at voters’ opinions as they cast their ballots in half of the six primary contests on Tuesday.

 ELECTABILITY

 Voters generally view Biden as the better match against Trump.
-About 80% in Missouri believe Biden could beat the incumbent, while roughly 90% in Mississippi feel that way.
-Just about two-thirds of voters in either state thought Sanders was likely to defeat the incumbent president.
+About 80% in Michigan and Missouri believe Biden could beat the incumbent, while roughly 90% in Mississippi feel that way.
+Just about 60% of voters in each state think Sanders would be likely to defeat the incumbent president.

+Both Biden and Sanders supporters think they’re backing a winner — at least 90% in each camp said their candidate can beat Trump.
+But Biden supporters are notably more skeptical of Sanders’ chances.
+Only about half of Biden voters said they thought Sanders could win in November, while at least 60% of Sanders backers said Biden could.

-Still, there is some indecision among primary voters about whom they’ll cast a ballot for in November.
+Still, there is some notable indecision among primary voters about whom they’ll cast a ballot for in November.
 Roughly 80% in each state say they will definitely vote for the Democratic candidate against Trump no matter who is nominated.
-But about 20% say their decision depends on which candidate becomes the nominee.
+But close to 20% say their decision depends on which candidate becomes the nominee.

-In Missouri, a state Trump won handily in 2016, those undecided voters looked more like potential Trump voters than liberals unhappy with the prospect of a Biden nomination.
-Among voters saying their November decision depends on the nominee, 20% describe themselves as conservative and roughly 60% say they are moderate.
+In Michigan, a state that flipped Republican in 2016, those undecided voters looked more like potential Trump voters than liberals unhappy with the prospect of a Biden nomination.
+Among voters saying their November decision depends on the nominee, about 20% describe themselves as conservative and roughly 60% say they are moderate.
+That’s true in Republican-leaning Missouri as well.

 WHERE IS THE ENTHUSIASM?

-Even if Democratic primary voters like their odds in November, enthusiasm for the two leading nominees is tempered.
-Just about half of voters in Missouri and roughly 60% in Mississippi say they are very enthusiastic about the candidate they are supporting in the primary.
-Roughly a third are somewhat enthusiastic.
+Even if Democratic primary voters like their odds in November, enthusiasm isn’t overwhelming.
+Just about half of voters in Michigan and Missouri and roughly 60% in Mississippi say they are very enthusiastic about the candidate they are supporting in the primary.
+In all three states, roughly a third are somewhat enthusiastic.
+About 10% expressed little to no enthusiasm.

+In Missouri, Sanders’ supporters are more enthusiastic than Biden’s.
+About two-thirds of Sanders’ voters said they were very enthusiastic about supporting their candidate, compared with about half of Biden’s supporters saying the same.

-Many voters — between about a third in Mississippi and 40% in Missouri — say they made their decision at the last minute.
-Those who made their decisions well before the final stretch were far more likely than those who just decided to express high enthusiasm about their candidate.
+Many voters — ranging between about a third in Mississippi and 40% in Missouri — say they made their decision at the last minute.
+Those who made their decision well before the final stretch were far more likely to express high enthusiasm about their candidate.

 TOP ISSUES

+In Mississippi, where a majority of voters were African American, about a quarter viewed the economy as the top issue.
+That’s about the same share as in Alabama, which voted last week.

-Health care was the top issue for voters in both states, as it has been in other Democratic presidential contests.
-Close to half of voters in Missouri, and about 40% of voters in Mississippi, name health care the top priority.
+Health care was the top issue for voters in all three states, as it has been in other Democratic presidential contests.
+Close to half of voters in Missouri, and about 40% of voters in Michigan and Mississippi, name health care the top priority.

 UNFAIR ECONOMY